abiodunraheem/loyalbaze/README.md

-# BookStore
+# Loyalbaze

-> BookStore is project built using React and redux.
+> Loyalbaze is project built using React.

 Additional description about the project and its features.